Smaller Callsets for Analyzing Short Read WGS SNP & Indel Data with Hail MT, VCF, and PLINK

 • Variants that are frequent in the AoU computed ancestry subpopulations.

-• The cutoff we use is population-specific allele frequency (AF) > 1% OR population-specific allele count (AC) > 100, in any computed ancestry subpopulations
+• The cutoff we use is population-specific allele frequency (AF) > 1% OR population-specific allele count (AC) > 100, in any computed ancestry subpopulations.

 • The AC and AF values are stored in the Variant Annotation Table (VAT) fields, gvs_max_ac and gvs_max_af.
 The gvs_max_ac and gvs_max_af calculation is described in the VAT doc.